ebx-bundler/ebx/README.md

 ### Support for ES Modules (ESM)

 EBX provides native support for ES Modules (ESM).
 This makes it suitable for modern JavaScript and TypeScript development, allowing you to use the latest language features and module syntax.
+Instructions can be found in the [ES Modules](#es-modules)

 ### Asynchronous Type Checking